uqlibrary/technology-training/Python/seaborn_intermediate/seaborn_intermediate.md

 ![image](https://user-images.githubusercontent.com/118239146/235011666-b2440c4b-3f37-476b-8320-c168e467b6f1.png)

-et voila!
+Et voila!
 The line plot has been placed on top of the scatter plot.
 If we wanted to include any more plots, we would need to do so with additional axes-level functions.

 > Note that by keeping the first plot as figure-level, we retain the visual aesthetic of figure-level plots.
 In general, the first plot we use will define the default appearance.

 `sns.lineplot` is one example of many axes level functions.
 In fact, for every `kind = " ... "` option there is a corresponding `sns. ... plot()` axes-level function.
+So
-So `sns.displot( ... , kind = "hist")` corresponds to `sns.histplot`, `sns.catplot( ... , kind = "count"` corresponds to `sns.countplot`, `sns.relplot( ... , kind = "scatter")` corresponds to `sns.scatterplot` etc.
+- `sns.displot( ... , kind = "hist")` corresponds to `sns.histplot`
+- `sns.catplot( ... , kind = "count"` corresponds to `sns.countplot`
+- `sns.relplot( ... , kind = "scatter")` corresponds to `sns.scatterplot`
+- etc.

 ### Challenge 2